Here is a quick run-down on what you will find in this bulletin: New GOWIN.EXE…

 These topics will be dealt with in more detail throughout this bulletin.

-NOTE: Term4sale Zip Code invoices for “additional zip codes” will be sent on or about November 15, 2021; you have until January 7, 2022 to pay that invoice.
+NOTE: Term4Sale Zip Code invoices for “additional zip codes” (zip codes in excess of your local zip codes) will be sent on or about November 15, 2023; you have until January 5, 2024 to pay that invoice.

 How is the credit calculated (if you qualify)?